 Whenever you ask someone about Christmas, unless they’re under 18 and still get excited about “Father Christmas”, most people will talk about the food.
 Christmas is synonymous with eating until you can’t eat anymore (but you probably will do in half an hour).

 Thankfully, most supermarkets have online shopping so you can order all the frozen, canned, jarred items way ahead of schedule.
 If you are ordering fresh food online, bear in mind that the popular items may sell out quickly so it’s best to order them as early as possible.
 If you’re making the accompaniments, make them in advance and freeze them until needed – cranberry sauce, stuffing, and bread sauce are great for this.
 Just take them out a day or two beforehand to defrost.
 Pick up the turkey or ham at the same time so it’s ready for stuffing on Christmas Eve.

 This will save some stress on Christmas Day.
 Get your family to help you and make it a family affair – crank up the Christmas songs and create your table setting masterpiece.

 It’s better to have too much than too little.
 Christmas is a time for over-eating and Boxing Day is a time for leftovers.
 Make sure you have plenty of everything – potatoes, veggies, salad, cheese, and of course chocolates.

 Go for simple

 You don’t want to be slaving over a hot stove whilst everyone kicks back and enjoys themselves, you want to be enjoying yourself too.
 As long as you plan upfront, you’ll be able to schedule each item perfectly.
 Remember, coordination is everything.
-Try to chop and prepare as much as you can the day before, it’s much easier when you can just start cooking the potatoes and carrots rather than trying to peel and chop them all on the day.
+Try to chop and prepare as much as you can for your Christmas lunch the day before, it’s much easier when you can just start cooking the potatoes and carrots rather than trying to peel and chop them all on the day.

 The art of delegation